 Lincolnshire County Council, Lincolnshire

-Oakmere Soultions developed and produced an options appraisal for the organisational management of Lincoln Castle and a five year business plan for the proposed Heritage Skills Centre to be located in the grounds of Lincoln Castle.
-In addition as a separate consultancy Oakmere Solutions supported the securing of an associated Heritage Lottery Fund Skills for the Future Project.
+Options appraisal work for the organisational management of Lincoln Castle and a five year business plan for the Heritage Skills Centre located in the grounds of Lincoln Castle.
+In addition as a separate consultancy Oakmere Solutions supported the securing of an apprenticeship funding through the HLF Skills for the Future programme.

 National Trust of Western Australia

-Consultancy and business planning resulting in a successful myplace application and £3.8 million funding for the Orangebox young people’s centre in Halifax, Yorkshire.
+Consultancy and business planning resulting in a successful myplace application and £3.8 million funding for this contemporary facility in Yorkshire.

 Dr. Peter Funnell

-Peter has over 20 year’s experience of consultancy and project design, leadership and evaluation in both the public and private sectors.
-He has enjoyed a distinguished academic career most recently as Director of Enterprise and Executive Dean for the Faculty of Arts, Business and Social Sciences at University Campus Suffolk.
-He has published widely and enjoys an international research reputation in the field of technology-supported learning.
-He has undertaken consultancies across Europe, in Australia and the Middle East alongside two BT research fellowships and a Visiting Fellowship at Murdoch University, Australia.
-He has considerable experience of business planning and economic development and regenration, and supporting small and micro businesses.
+Peter has produced a wide-range of academic books and peer-reviewed papers and enjoys an international reputation in the field of technology-supported learning.
+He has undertaken consultancies across Europe, in Australia and the Middle East alongside two BT research fellowships and a Visiting Teaching Fellowship at Murdoch University, Australia.
+He has extensive experience of project and service design and evaluation, business planning and working and supporting small and micro businesses.

 E: peter@oakmeresolutions.co.uk